WELCOME TO THE XXXVII PÄRNU FILM FESTIVAL!

-We seek authentic documentary stories and masterpieces on survival of indigenous peoples through dramatic conflicts in highly developed societies.
+We seek authentic doc stories and outstanding masterpieces on survival of indigenous peoples through their dramatic conflicts with outer world.

-Program also includes social interpretations of contemporary society, portraits of interesting people and human relations as well as films on music and art.
+Today the program of the festival includes social problems of all contemporary societies, portraits of creative people as well as films on music and art.

-Children and youth have always been included, both at workshops and watching the competition program of children and youth films.
+Children and young people have always been included, both at the workshops and watching the competition programs for kids and youth.

-Main subjects of the festival are: Human Interest, Social Issues, Art, Music, Culture, Survival of Indigenous Cultures, Docs for Kids, Author’s POV.
-Pärnu International Documentary and Anthropology Film Festival was renamed Pärnu International Documentary and Science Film Festival in 2019 and is also known as Pärnu Film Festival.
+The main subjects of the festival are: Human Interest, Social Issues, Art, Music, Culture, Survival of Indigenous Cultures, Docs for Kids, Docs by Students.

 The official language of the festival is English.